cloudspokes/tco2go/README.md

 Hybrid mobile app for TopCoder Open using Ionic.

+The app was originally built using the `sidemenu` starter project.

 ## iOS Build Errors

 I encountered the following error when running `ionic build ios`